Updated February 24, 2020

 #3 – Kitchens and Baths Sell Homes

-Many buyers will select a home to purchase based on the kitchen; seeking kitchens with open floor plans, granite counters and stainless appliances.
+Many buyers will select a home to purchase based on the kitchen; seeking kitchens with open floor plans, granite or quartz counters and stainless appliances.
 Spending a few thousand dollars to replace countertops may prevent a buyer from knocking $10,000 off the asking price if a kitchen looks dated.
 The fastest, most inexpensive kitchen updates include painting and new cabinet hardware.
 Use a neutral-color paint so you can present buyers with a blank canvas where they can start to envision their own style.
-If all new appliances are not an option, buy one new stainless steel appliance.

 #2 – Show Ready

 Make sure your home is “show ready” at all times.
 You never know when your buyer is going to walk through the door.
 Keeping your home in “show ready” condition will promote a clean, fresh, well-maintained home that buyers will have a hard time turning down.
-Don’t leave dishes in the sink, keep the dishwasher cleaned out, take out trash, make all beds, keep the bathrooms sparkling and make sure there are no dust bunnies in the corners.
-It may take some daily effort to maintain, but these efforts will get your house sold faster and potentially for more money.
+Don’t leave dishes in the sink, take out trash, make the beds, keep the bathrooms sparkling and make sure there are no dust bunnies in the corners.
+It may take some daily effort to maintain, but these efforts will get your house sold faster and for more money.
+Leave some lights on and blinds open so it is bright and welcoming.

 #1 – First Impressions are EVERYTHING

 You know the saying: you never get a second chance to make a first impression.
 This couldn’t be more true than when selling real estate.
 Quality pictures of your home are a must.
 Over 90% of buyers will first see your home online.
 If the pictures do not appeal to buyers, they likely won’t take the next step and make an appointment to see your home in person.
-A real estate agent truly dedicated to selling your home will hire and pay for professional photography to effectively market the home online.
-The Path & Post real estate team understands the importance of quality photos and has partnered with professional photographers to capture the best representation of each client’s property.
+Focus on photography to properly frame and showcase your home, including still and drone photos, as well as twilight photos for a evening view of the home.
+Additionally, some homes may need drone video, or grass greened up, or virtual staging of key rooms if he home is vacant.
+Marketing should optimize how each individual home looks online!

 Contact a Path & Post Seller Specialist today to help you sell your home for more!